is-not-cool/registration/README.md

 If you have an issue, please send a email to support@is-not.cool.

+If you have a technical issue, please join our [discord server!](https://discord.gg/ZtcFe2s7St)

 ## Register
 1. Fork the repo.
 2. Make a json file named `example.is-not.cool.json` in the `domains` directory